John Trivers: Biography

 Trivers and his wife relocated to Los Angeles and started a commercial music business, Trivers-Myers Music, which has written well-known themes such as that used on the CBS Evening News, and the award-winning Apple Computer Macintosh campaign which was directed by Ridley Scott and Adrien Lyne.
 In 2004, they scored an animated commercial for United Airlines which was first broadcast during the Academy Awards and has since been displayed on exhibit at various art museums.
 The music was an arrangement of George Gershwin's "Rhapsody in Blue" and was recorded at Capitol Records with 40 members of the Los Angeles Philharmonic orchestra.

 In 2008, they composed the soundtracks for five United Airlines commercials created especially for the Beijing Games.
 "Heart" featured a two-piano composition performed by Herbie Hancock and Chinese classical musician Lang Lang.
 The music was written and produced by Trivers and Myers.
 In 2011, Trivers and Myers music was featured on national broadcasts of Major League Baseball and the National Football League.

 In 2015, author J.K.
 Rowling, in her crime novel Career of Evil, quoted lyrics from songs co-written by Trivers that appeared on albums by Blue Oyster Cult.

-Trivers is the father of Julian Trivers, the drummer in the Montreal band Busty and the Bass.
+Trivers is the father of Julian Trivers, the drummer in the JUNO nominated Montreal band Busty and the Bass.